cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/basic-feature/route.md

 By default, Hertz automatically forwards requests based on the `/` at the end of the path.
 If the router only has `/foo/`, then the request for `/foo` will be automatically redirected to `/foo/`; if the router only has `/foo`, then `/foo/` will be redirected to `/foo`.

-The `307Temporary Redirect` status code is triggered by any of the request methods other than `GET` and the `301Moved Permanently` status code is triggered by the `GET` request.
+The `307 Temporary Redirect` status code is triggered by any of the request methods other than `GET` and the `301 Moved Permanently` status code is triggered by the `GET` request.

 You can cancel it in the configuration as follows: